rewgs/dotfiles/README.md

 I've tried `yabai`/`skhd` but I didn't click with them.
 Interested in trying out AeroSpace, though.

+I use Bartender to clean up the Menu Bar, but might switch to [Ice](https://github.com/jordanbaird/Ice).

+I use Rectangle with all key commands disabled so that mouse-driven, Windows-esque window snapping is available.

 Previously, I used Karabiner-Elements to remap Caps Lock to "Hyper" (Command + Control) when held down, and Escape when tapped.
 However, this never worked *quite* perfectly -- for example, some apps will capture the Escape signal no matter what, sometimes cancelling out of focused windows.
 Ultimately there were too many edge cases bugging me, so I got rid of it.

 Notes on using Karabiner-Elements to create a Hyper key: